Kanye West's Twitter, Instagram locked over offensive posts

-Kanye West’s Twitter and Instagram accounts have been locked because of posts by the rapper, now known legally as Ye, that were widely deemed antisemitic.
+Kanye West’s Twitter and Instagram accounts have been locked because of antisemitic posts by the rapper, now known legally as Ye.

-A Twitter spokesperson said Sunday that Ye posted a message that violated its policies.
+Spokespersons for Twitter and Instagram parent Meta said Sunday that Ye posted messages that violated their policies.

 In a tweet sent late Saturday, Ye said he would soon go “death con 3 on JEWISH PEOPLE,” according to internet archive records.
 That’s an apparent reference to the U.S. military readiness condition scale known as DEFCON.